lasseh/whynoipv6/README.md

 # WhyNoIPv6

-Note: This repo does not represent the current version of https://whynoipv6.com/

 WhyNoIPv6.com is a website that displays the IPv6 status of the top 1 million domains as ranked by Alexa/Tranco.
 The website aims to raise awareness about the importance of IPv6 adoption and shame the websites that have not yet adopted IPv6.

 ## Why IPv6 Adoption Matters